LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 6. Reclaim, gain Minor; G4.

 From turn 6 onwards, the standard growth is G1+G4.
-If there is no need to reclaim use G3, or G2 (generally from bottom) if there is need to place presence.
+If there is no need to reclaim, then G1 can be replaced with G3, or G2 (generally from bottom) if there is need to place presence.